Frequently Asked Questions

 Q: May I read your WIP(s)?

-A: Imagine inviting someone you don’t know to stand in your bedroom and watch you for however long they’d like, and say and do whatever they’d like, while witnessing your movements and words.
-Writing real life or fictional worlds is… personal.
-Authors share a piece of themselves, their mind and imagination, exposing themselves to imminent criticism, ridicule, judgment, joy, laughter, sadness, happiness, and pain.
+A: Imagine inviting an unknown person to stand in your bedroom and watch you for however long they’d like, and say and do whatever they’d like, while watching you.
+Writing about real life or fictional worlds is a job, but it is also personal.
+Authors share a piece of themselves, their mind and imagination, leaving themselves available the world for imminent criticism, ridicule, judgment, joy, laughter, sadness, happiness, and pain.
 All for the chance and hope that someone enjoy what was written.
 Even better, gain an audience.
 What is shared with you and the world is a piece of me and/or my imagination.
 My words, sweat, tears, blood, and laughter are being shared with you.
 There is a real person behind this screen.
 There is a real person sharing these words with you.
 I am giving you my best.
 There is a level of trust between Author and Reader.
 When I trust my words are ready for the public eye, they will be shared.

 Also, there are jerks who steal other’s work and sell it as their own.
 This is called PLAGIARISM and STEALING.
 Plagiarism is bad.
 Don’t do it.

 Q: May I be a Critique Partner/Alpha Reader/Beta Reader for you?